Guidance for producers.

-- harmonise national measures so as to prevent or reduce the impacts of packaging on the environment of all Member States and Third Countries and to remove obstacles to trade and distortion and restriction of competition; and
+- harmonise national measures so as to prevent or reduce the impacts of packaging on the environment of all member states and third countries and to remove obstacles to trade and distortion and restriction of competition

-The recover and recycling targets set by the original Directive for packaging waste were revised in 2004 by an amending Directive 2004/12/EC, increasing the recycling tagets to be by Member States by 2008 to 60% overall recovery of packaging waste; 55% minimum to 80% maximumrecycling of packaging waste.
+The recover and recycling targets set by the original directive for packaging waste were revised in 2004 by an amending Directive 2004/12/EC, increasing the recycling targets to be by member states by 2008 to 60% overall recovery of packaging waste; 55% minimum to 80% maximum recycling of packaging waste.

 The amending Directive also set material specific recycling targets be weight, as follows: glass (60%), paper and board (60%), metals (50%), plastics (22.5%), and wood (15%).
 The UK achieved these targets at the end of 2008 and in some cases exceeded them, but must now at least maintain these levels.

 Commission reports on implementation of the directive